akilonx/labelprinting/README.md

 # Installation

-1. Copy all files to your Apache Web Server with PHP support and run index.html
+1. Copy all files to your Apache Web Server with PHP support
+2. Import sql/import.sql
-2. Also the logics is in print.php.
+3. run index.php (all logics is in print.php)